 Capoeira has the power to change lives with its strong cultural history and values.
-It is important to remember that capoeira emerged from an era of great suffering for Brazil, and we must deliberately preserve our culture and nurture our roots.
+It is important to remember that capoeira emerged from an era of great suffering for Brazil, and by continuing to preserve the practice, we honor our culture and nurture our roots.

 In 2000, Varal graduated as Professor of Capoeira by Mestre Indio (Bahia) and Mestre Reco in Porto Alegre, RS – Brazil.
-He continued working with capoeira in Porto Alegre, then six years later, he came to California to teach, train and live with his teacher in Redondo Beach, CA, USA.
+He continued working with capoeira in Porto Alegre, then six years later, came to California to teach, train and live with his teacher.

 In May 2010, with the encouragement of his students and mentors, Contramestre Varal opened ArteLuta Capoeira Academy in Lomita, CA – USA, together with his wife Monica (Instructora Harmonia), with the mission of teaching, expanding and preserving the values, history, culture and legacy of the art of capoeira – bringing people together and changing lives along the way.

 Capoeira is their lifestyle.
 Varal says, it guides him make good choices in life and has encouraged him to be a culture carrier outside of his country, something he is very proud of.
 Varal started capoeira when he was a kid, and he credits it for helping him stay focused, healthy and grounded.
 He says, since it helped him in so many positive ways, he believes that everyone can benefits from it.